-- 12. Section 27-524(b)(3) sets forth the criteria for granting minor amendments to approved CDPs for the purpose of making home improvements requested by a homeowner (or authorized representative) and approved by the Planning Director (or designee), in accordance with specified procedures, as follows: - (A) The Planning Board shall conduct a public hearing on the requested amendments. - (B) Findings.
+12. Section 27-524(b)(3) sets forth the criteria for granting minor amendments to approved CDPs for the purpose of making home improvements requested by a homeowner (or authorized representative) and approved by the Planning Director (or designee), in accordance with specified procedures, as follows:

+- (A) The Planning Board shall conduct a public hearing on the requested amendments. - (B) Findings.
 The Planning Board may grant the minor amendment if it finds that the requested modifications will not substantially impair the intent, purpose, or integrity of the approved Comprehensive Design Plan. - (C) The Planning Board shall approve, approve with modification, or disapprove the requested amendments, and shall state its reasons for the action.
-The

-Planning Board's decision (resolution) on the minor amendment shall be sent to all persons of record in the hearing before the Planning Board and to the District Council.
+The Planning Board's decision (resolution) on the minor amendment shall be sent to all persons of record in the hearing before the Planning Board and to the District Council.

 The subject CDP application is being reviewed by the Planning Board, in conformance with criterion (A) above.
 The Planning Board is required to make a decision on the CDP application, in conformance with criterion (C) above.
 In regard to criterion (B), staff believes that the proposed deck will not substantially impair the intent, purpose, or integrity of the approved CDP.
-The modification of the rear yard setback from 25 feet to 20 feet for the proposed deck will not be detrimental to the community.
-The proposed deck will not negatively impact the visual characteristics of the neighborhood because it will be located to the rear of an existing single-family dwelling and not visible from the street or public space.
+The modification of the rear yard setback from 25 feet to a varied setback that is 10 to 14 feet from the proposed deck will not negatively impact the visual characteristics of the neighborhood, and will be located to the rear of an existing single-family dwelling and not visible from the street or public space.